abeatrice/lumen-api/README.md

 ### Containers

 Start the containers.
+The application will be running on port 80 at localhost.

 ```
 $ ./vessel start
 ```

 Stop the containers.
+This stops the application from running.

 ```
 $ ./vessel stop